 Spatial reasoning affects Math learning; consequently, spatial relationships in how math is presented affects cognition.
-The web developer can do something about this in the manner in which he displays math.
+The web developer can do something about this in the manner in which they display math.
 Animation figures strongly in this arena.
 For example, "how" an object looks when it is rotated, from different angles, how they look sliced, and how they relate to each other in space all make a difference in an ability to understand Math in spatial terms.

 Modern technology enables non-experts to print Braille.
 Adobe Illustrator, for example, allows one to Typeset ADA Braille for printing out.

 The ability to represent spatial patterns accurate to those who are blind is critical for accessibility.
 For example, knowing Braille is not enough.
 The Braille dots have to be spatially apart from one another so as to be readable in a "human" way.
 The human touch does distinguish with ease braille dots that are too close or too far apart from one another.

 Space has to surround the braille character.
 A user of braille does not lay a finger on "top" of a braille character, the user has to move her finger over the character, in the way that a sighted person must move her eyes across text written on a page.